 Starting with due diligence, FCM helped lay the groundwork for a successful acquisition.
 Our experts identified substantial cost productivity opportunities for the merged organization, leveraging three decades of experience with similar deals to provide InMoment with clarity and confidence in its investment strategy.
 We also led Transition Service Agreement (TSA) scoping and price negotiations, which defined key processes and systems that the seller would temporarily continue supporting to ensure MaritzCX’s business continuity during the carve-out.
 This effort delivered an immediate 20% savings compared to previous corporate allocations for the same services.
 Once the deal was signed, FCM led InMoment and MaritzCX in preparing for the ownership change.
 During a tight 30-day sign-to-close window, we drove 42 projects spanning areas like banking, insurance, payroll and communications to facilitate a smooth Day One transition.
 Thanks to this extraordinary sprint, both organizations continued operations uninterrupted on the day of the transaction close.

 We then shifted focus to carving MaritzCX out of its parent company, aiming to transition all 97 TSA services as quickly as possible to clear the pathway for InMoment to become a CX powerhouse.
 Every separation activity needed to be balanced with a lens towards the concurrent integration of the two businesses.
-In order to drive this work, FCM launched an Integration Management Office that centrally coordinates and reports on over 40 ongoing projects to migrate the Enterprise Resource Planning (ERP) system, Human Resources Information System (HRIS), technology end users, legacy hosting platforms, security, compliance and more.
+In order to drive this work, FCM launched an Integration Management Office that centrally coordinated and reported on over 40 ongoing projects to migrate the Enterprise Resource Planning (ERP) system, Human Resources Information System (HRIS), technology end users, legacy hosting platforms, security, compliance and more.
 Using our unique hands-on governance structure, we embedded an experienced FCM leader with each pair of InMoment and MaritzCX functional leaders to tackle strategy and planning.
-This approach is set to deliver independence from the seller well ahead of schedule, with the combined company forecast to exit nearly three-quarters of TSA services in its first year post-closing and all TSAs by month 19.
+This approach delivered independence from the seller well ahead of schedule, with the combined company exiting nearly three-quarters of TSA services in its first year post-closing and set to exit all services by month 19.
 And moving faster means spending less!
-Between driving favorable TSA negotiations and accelerating TSA exit projects, the business is on track to achieve a 64% total reduction in expenses from corporate allocations.
+Between driving favorable TSA negotiations and accelerating TSA exit projects, the business achieved a 64% total reduction in expenses from corporate allocations.